AdmTal/citibike-stats/README.md

 An API to retrieve personal CitiBike user data.

 ### To install
-1. Create a python virtual enviroment
+1. Create a python virtual environment
-2. Activate the virtual enviroment
+2. Activate the virtual environment
-3. install the dependancies
+3. install the dependencies

         $ virtualenv venv
         $ source venv/bin/activate